kayleecodes1/node-angular-starter/README.md

 ### Build Process

-This project uses Gulp for its build process and has a number of gulp tasks.
+This project uses Gulp for its build process and has a number of Gulp tasks available.

-The compile command will build the project for production.
+The compile task will build the project for production.
 This means concatenating and minifying all source files into a single JS file and a single CSS file, as well as compressing image assets.
-The default Gulp command also runs the compile task and is exactly equivalent.
+The default Gulp task also runs the compile task and is exactly equivalent:

 ```sh
 $ gulp compile